 Thickened Recipes Our Residents Love

-These recipes use pre-thickened beverages and are quick and easy to assemble for loved ones with difficulty swallowing.
+The following recipes use pre-thickened beverages as a base and are quick and easy to assemble for loved ones with difficulty swallowing.

 Your Cup of Tea